Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Related Work

-Noise correction has shown promising results in noisy label learning recently.
-During the early learning phase, the model can accurately predict a subset of the mislabeled examples \cite{Liu2020EarlyLearningRP}.
+\textbf{Noisy label learning (NLL)}.
+Overfitting to the noisy labels could result in poor generalization performance, even if the training error is optimized towards zero \citep{zhang2016understanding,zhang2021understanding}.
+Several strategies to address the noisy labels have been proposed \citep{nllsurvey2022}.
+Designing loss functions that are robust to noise is a well-explored strategy for tackling the label noise problem \citep{Zhang2018GeneralizedCE,Wang2019SymmetricCE,ma2020normalized, yu2020learning}.
+Additionally, methods that re-weight loss \citep{liu2016does} have also been explored for learning with noisy labels.
+Another common strategy to handle label noise involves assuming that the noisy label originates from a probability distribution that depends on the actual label.
+Early works \citep{Goldberger2016TrainingDN} incorporated these transition probabilities into a noise adaptation layer that is stacked over a classification network and trained in an end-to-end fashion.
+More recent work, such as Forward \citep{Patrini2016MakingDN}, prefers to estimate these transition probabilities using separate procedures.
+However, the success of this method is contingent upon the availability of clean validation data \citep{confidentlearn2021} or additional assumptions about the data \citep{zhang2021learning}.
+Noise correction has shown promising results in noisy label learning recently \citep{bai2021understanding,li2021learning,li2022selective,sopliu22w}.
+During the early learning phase, the model can accurately predict a subset of the mislabeled examples \citep{Liu2020EarlyLearningRP}.
 This observation suggests a potential strategy of correcting the corresponding labels.
-This could be accomplished by generating new labels equivalent to soft or hard pseudo-labels estimated by the model \cite{tanaka2018joint,yi2019pronoisy}.
-Co-Teaching uses multiple differently trained networks for correcting noisy labels \cite{Han2018CoteachingRT}.
-SELFIE \cite{song19b} corrects a subset of labels by replacing them based on past model outputs.
-Another study \cite{arazo2019unsupervised} uses a two-component mixture model for sample selection, and then corrects labels using a convex combination.
-They also utilize mixup \cite{zhang2017mixup} to enhance performance.
-Similarly, DivideMix \cite{Li2020DivideMixLW} employs two networks for sample selection using a two-component mixture model and implements the semi-supervised learning technique MixMatch \cite{berthelot2019mixmatch}.
+This could be accomplished by generating new labels equivalent to soft or hard pseudo-labels estimated by the model \citep{tanaka2018joint,yi2019pronoisy}.
+Co-Teaching uses multiple differently trained networks for correcting noisy labels \citep{Han2018CoteachingRT}.
+SELFIE \citep{song19b} corrects a subset of labels by replacing them based on past model outputs.
+Another study in \citep{arazo2019unsupervised} uses a two-component mixture model for sample selection, and then corrects labels using a convex combination.
+Similarly, DivideMix \citep{Li2020DivideMixLW} employs two networks for sample selection using a mixture model and Mixup \citep{zhang2017mixup}.